Verma-Ayush/ITEM_LIST/README.md

 This project is created with Node.js, Express.js and MongoDB.
 ## On local
-Download or clone the git repo on local storage with Node.js installed.
+Download or clone this git repo on local storage with Node.js installed.

 ## Available Scripts